debuggap/vide-plugin-debug-webview/README.md

 # vide-plugin-debug-webview

 ## introduction
-it's used to highlight vue file in the vide
+it's used to inspect webview